We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some products, like oils or creams, are intended for daily use, sometimes twice daily.

-Depending on your product, you may be able to use it on its own to fight blemishes.
+Depending on your product, you may be able to use it on its own to address blemishes.
 You can also mix it into your regular moisturizer, or even make it a part of your makeup routine.
-For example, the CBD mist on our list can be used as a setting spray.
+When mixing products, exercise caution and stop using if your skin doesn’t react well.

 - changes in appetite